imazzi/CalculatorTDD/README.md

 </li>
 </ul>
 ———————————————————————————————<br>
-Allow the Add method to handle an unknown amount of numbers ————————————————————————————————<br>
+Allow the Add method to handle an unknown amount of numbers<br>
+————————————————————————————————<br>
 <p>Allow the Add method to handle new lines between numbers (instead of commas).
 the following input is ok: “1\n2,3” (will equal 6)